201Harsh/AI-CB/Readme.md

 - bcrypt

 ### API:
-- Google Gemini (or you can use other AI API)
+- EndGaming AI API (or you can use other AI API)

 ---